 Find Someone Who

 Give each student a copy of the Past Simple – Find Someone Who worksheet.
-Go through each question and elicit what form the past tense question should take.
-Then they should get up and mingle and complete their sheets.
-Encourage them to have little conversations if they discover anything interesting.
+Go through the prompts together and elicit the correct question forms.
+Then students mingle, asking questions and filling in their sheets.

 For more worksheets and tips on how to do this exercise, see the complete Find Someone Who post.